-CSC710 Computer Science Discoveries
+CSC720 Computer Science

-ACPM, BJHS, CCHS, PJHS and SJHS

-CS Discoveries is an introductory computer science course that empowers students to create authentic projects and engage with computer science for creativity, communication, problem solving, and fun.
+AJHS, ACP Middle, BJHS, CCHS, PJHS, SJHS, and WJHS This course is an introductory computer science course that empowers students to create authentic projects and engage with computer science for creativity, communication, problem solving, and fun.
 Students become familiar with coding concepts and the design process through web development, the construction of games and apps, and physical computing.
 Students create and share content through a series of puzzles, challenges, and real-world scenarios.
+Students also learn about careers in computer science and other technologies.